devlugon/devlugon/README.md

-### E ai Galera!
-Eu sou Lucas Gonçalves 👋
+### Hello everyone!
+I am Lucas Gonçalves 👋

-Sou estudante na área de TI e estou buscando alocação no mercado de trabalho como desenvolvedor de software :)
+I am a student in the IT field and I am looking for a position as a software developer :)

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=devlugon&show_icons=true&theme=transparent)